BRL-SYSU/GeoMAR/README.md

 ## Models and Priors

-Pretrained checkpoints and prepared geometric text features will be released.
-The expected layout is:
+Pretrained models used for training and the trained model of our GeoMAR can be attained from HuggingFace(https://huggingface.co/ganlu33/GeoMAR_pretrain_model/tree/main).
+Link these models to ./experiments.

 ```text
 experiments/